lindenb/jvarkit/docs/VcfGnomadPext.md

 ```
 Usage: vcfgnomadpext [options] Files
   Options:
+    --bcf-output
+      If this program writes a VCF to a file, The format is first guessed from
+      the file suffix.
+Otherwise, force BCF output.
+The current supported BCF
+      version is : 2.1 which is not compatible with bcftools/htslib (last
+      checked 2019-11-15)
+      Default: false
     --bufferSize
       When we're looking for variant in Gnomad, load the variants for 'N'
       bases instead of doing a random access for each variant.
 A distance
-      specified as a positive integer.Comma are removed.
+      specified as a positive integer.Commas are removed.
 The following
-      suffixes are interpreted : b,bp,k,kb,m,mb
+      suffixes are interpreted : b,bp,k,kb,m,mb,g,gb
       Default: 10000
   * -d, --database, --pext
       Pext file. tab delimited :(chrom\tpos\tref\talt\ttx_annotation).
 Bgziped